Zydepoint/Tailscale-dashboard/README.md

 # Tailscale VPN - Grafana dashboard

-This is guide showing how you can expose metrics from certain devices on your tailnet, and then get them visualized in Grafana with the help of Prometheus.
+This is a guide showing how you can expose metrics from certain devices on your tailnet, and then get them visualized in Grafana with the help of Prometheus.

 This is relatively a new function added by Tailscale, see: https://tailscale.com/kb/1482/client-metrics.
 With this, you can visualize all traffic that goes through tailscale, aswell as how many routes are advertised and approved.